 After School Sports Clubs

 Our School Football team, coached by our UEFA B Licenced Football Coach, have also competed in a number of matches organsied against other local Primary Schools and won the 5 Parishes Village Cup.
-All KS2 children have the opportunity to take part in After School Football through the P.E. and Sport Premium Grant.
-During Summer months, all KS2 children have the opportunity to take part in After School Rounders Club coached by our dedicated sports coach.
+All KS2 children have the opportunity to take part in After School Sports Club funded through the P.E. and Sport Premium Grant.
 Through participation the sustained impact will see children at Crowton Christ Church primary School take part in more sporting and physical activities and become more competitive n the future.

 We have purchased scooters and safety equipment for our After School Club to encourage children to be active outside of school hours.

 The Sports Grant has enabled us to purchase extra equipment to offer a wider variety of Sports to our pupils, as well as subsidise transport costs to take pupils to and from sporting competitons.
 All children are given opportunities to compete against other local primary schools within our school cluster, at Weaverham High School.

-We have been able to hire a dedicated sports coach to deliver high quality PE lessons to develop skills and encourage participation amongst all children through the funding.
+We have been able to hire a dedicated sports coach to deliver high quality PE lessons to develop and enhance skills and knowledge and encourage participation amongst all children through the funding.